Agenda

 • How is the firm addressing the risk of being targeted due to representing politically sensitive or high-profile clients?

-• What measures are in place to protect partners and employees during travel to regions with heightened security concerns, like the UAE or USA?
+• What measures are in place to protect partners and employees during travel to regions with heightened security concerns

 • How are we preparing for potential threats from activists, hacktivist groups, or state-sponsored actors targeting the firm or its clients?
 Is this a concern and something that has become more of an issue for you in recent months?